|Program Type:||Panther Program||Housing Options:||Apartment / Flat, Host Family|

 |Courses of Study:||Art History, History, Italian Language and Literature||Certificate Program:||European Union Studies, Global Studies, West European Studies|

-For the twentieth consecutive year, the University of Pittsburgh's Department of French and Italian Languages and Literatures will sponsor a summer abroad program allowing students to earn seven credits while studying the language and culture of Italy.
+For the twentieth consecutive year, the University of Pittsburgh's Department of French and Italian Languages and Literatures will sponsor a summer abroad program for you to earn seven credits while studying the language and culture of Italy.
 This program will be run in conjunction with Study Abroad Italy in the beautiful and historic city of Rome.
 The program begins in Pittsburgh and then students travel to Rome to continue their studies.

 Location Information | Academics | On-Site Faculty and Staff | Program Dates | Prices | Airfare | Housing Information | Student Testimonials | Program Requirements | Pittsburgh-Based Staff